Our history

 The Royal School of Needlework began operating in a small room above a bonnet shop in Sloane Street, London, initially employing 20 ladies.
 By 1903, after sterling fundraising efforts from Princess Helena and others, George, Prince of Wales (later King George V) was able to open a new purpose-built centre on Exhibition Road, close to the V&A Museum where, at its peak, the Royal School of Needlework employed around 150 workers.

-Below are a selection of highlights from our 146-year history.
-We would love to tell you more by putting our archive online but for that we need to raise new funds.
+Below are a selection of highlights from our 150-year history.
+We would love to share more with you, including our Archive Collection, and have launched our 150 Forward campaign which includes fundraising to digitise our Collection.
 If you would like to donate to this project please click here.

 Workroom of the Royal School of Art Needlework on Exhibition Road c.1903